Appwrite vs Centrali — which backend should you choose?

 4

-Convert Appwrite functions to Centrali compute functions with event triggers
+Convert Appwrite functions to Centrali functions with event triggers

 5